Incoming exchange students

-Some courses may collide with each other, especially if you are planning to take courses at both Intermediate and Master´s level.
-Students are thus advised to check the schedules once published to check which courses can be combined and which courses collide.
+Some courses may collide with each other, especially if you are planning to take courses at both Intermediate and Master's level.
+Students are therefore advised to check the schedules to see which courses can be combined and which collide.

-During the week before the start of the autumn term / first days of the spring term, an introduction meeting is held for exchange students at the Department of Economics.
+During the first week of the semester, an introduction meeting is held for exchange students at the Department of Economics.
 Date, time and place for this meeting will be sent to you by e-mail.

-Please note, that this meeting is organised by the Department of Economics and is separate from the Orientation Week organised by the International Office at Stockholm University.
+Please note, that this meeting is organised by the Department of Economics and is separate from the Welcome Activities organised by the International Office at Stockholm University.
 You should attend both events.

 Welcome activities at Stockholm University